16 common skin conditions in babies

 When should you be concerned?

-Although some of these skin conditions are fairly common in babies, it is important that you closely monitor your little one and watch out for any serious signs such as:
+Although some of these baby skin conditions are fairly common, it is important that you closely monitor your little one and watch out for any serious signs such as:

 - Irritability (inconsolable crying or screaming)